 It is with great sadness that I say that I have come to the conclusion that football is broken.
 Its governance has not kept pace with its income, and money has won over sport.
 We cannot turn back the clock, but we can put in place effective regulation so that financial transparency enables the beautiful game’s true splendour to shine forth once more.

 I congratulate the hon.
-Lady not only on her outfit, but on securing this wonderful and important debate.
+Member for Newcastle upon Tyne Central (Chi Onwurah) not only on her outfit, but on securing this wonderful and important debate.
 I was wearing black and white shoes this morning, and I thought I might have had to declare some sort of interest.
 I understand the reasons behind her sartorial elegance this evening.